DiamondLightSource/tickit/docs/user/explanations/devices.rst

                 SimTime(time + self.callback_period),
             )

-For a more involved device look at the `ShutterDevice`.
+For a more involved device look at the ``ShutterDevice``.
 It acts to attenuate the flux of any incoming value.

-.. _RandomTrampoline:  <examples.devices.trampoline.RandomTrampoline>
-.. _ShutterDevice: <examples.devices.shutter.ShutterDevice>